Welcome to

 Campground

 This family-oriented campground is operated by the Kilby Heritage Society, a charitable, non-profit community-based group, which also operates the nearby Kilby Historic Site.
+Every dollar spent at the campground supports our work at the historic site to preserve and facilitate continued access to heritage in BC.
+Thank you for keeping this unique historic site alive!

 Kilby Park Info